RehabMan/Intel-NUC-DSDT-Patch/README.md

 2017-08-31

-- Allow Skylake spoofing to work with NUC7 (4k@60 reported not working wiht native KBL graphics kexts, and Skylake spoof needed for 10.11.x)
+- Allow Skylake spoofing to work with NUC7 (4k@60 reported not working with native KBL graphics kexts, and Skylake spoof needed for 10.11.x)

 2017-08-19